What Is Pages Per Session? SEO Glossary

 Conclusion

 Pages per session measures how effectively your website encourages visitors to explore beyond their initial landing page.
 It reflects the quality of your internal linking, content organization, navigation design, and overall user experience.
 To improve this metric meaningfully, focus on creating clear paths between related content, maintaining fast page speeds, and understanding how different audience segments interact with your site.
 Always interpret pages per session in context, combined with other engagement and conversion metrics to get the full picture of how well your site serves its visitors.
+And remember the naming shift.
+If you are on GA4 you will look for "Views per session" and the engagement metrics around it rather than the old Universal Analytics label.

 Related Articles